the-shadow-0/DSA-Python/README.md

 ## 📄 License
 Licensed under the [MIT License](LICENSE).

+---

 <div align="center">
 ⭐ Star this repo if it helps you master Pythonic DSA!
 <br />
-<p>Built with ❤️ for the developer community • Open Source • MIT License</p>
+Built with ❤️ for the developer community • Open Source • MIT License
 <br />
 </div>

+---